-Roxana Banu is an Assistant Professor at Western Law School starting January 2018.
+Roxana Banu joined Western Law as an Assistant Professor in 2018.
 Prior to joining Western, Roxana Banu was a visiting research fellow at Fordham Law School and a visiting doctoral researcher at NYU Law School.
 She taught Conflict of Laws as an Adjunct Faculty at Osgoode Hall Law School and Fordham Law School.

 Roxana completed her doctorate in law (SJD) at the University of Toronto, where she was awarded the 2016 Alan Marks Medal for the best graduate thesis and the Strauss Fellowship in International Law.
 She also completed an LL.M. degree in international business and trade law, magna cum laudae, at Fordham Law School, where she was awarded the Edward J. and Elizabeth V. Hawk Award.